KyserClark/Hacking-Notes/Nmap/Scan Types.md

 ```

 ### TCP SYN Scan:
-AKA "Stealh Scan"; is faster than a full connect scan because it does not complete the TCP three-way handshake; modern firewall will still detect this type of scan.
+AKA "Stealth Scan"; is faster than a full connect scan because it does not complete the TCP three-way handshake; modern firewall will still detect this type of scan.
 ```
 sudo nmap -sS [TARGET-IP]
 ```